Notes on Probability

 Joint and Conditional Probability

-We define the joint probability P[A,B]=P[AB]\operatorname{P}[A, B] = \operatorname{P}[A \cap B]: the probability of both AA and BB happening in the same observation.
-This is sometimes also written P[A;B]\operatorname{P}[A; B], and commas and semicolons are sometimes mixed.
+We define the joint probability P[A,B]=P[AB]\mathrm{P}[A, B] = \mathrm{P}[A \cap B]: the probability of both AA and BB happening in the same observation.
+This is sometimes also written P[A;B]\mathrm{P}[A; B], and commas and semicolons are sometimes mixed.
 This is usually to separate different kinds of events in the probability statement.

 Conditional and joint probabilities decompose as follows: